 Although it’s probably not a good idea to drink a lot of water before bed, it’s important to make sure you stay hydrated throughout the day because most systems in the body are affected by hydration status.
 For example, when you’re dehydrated, you may experience symptoms like headaches, dry mouth and nasal passages and muscle cramps—which can all interfere with sleep.

-Tip #5: Be Cautious of Alcohol and Caffeine
+Tip #5: Be Cautious of Caffeine

 Even though alcohol can make you sleepy at first, excess consumption can cause sleep disruptions and decrease the quality of your sleep.

 A caffeine jolt in the late afternoon or early evening can also seriously disrupt your sleep.
 Vow to avoid caffeinated beverages and foods after 3 pm.
 These include chocolate, coffee (including decaf), non-herbal teas (green, black and white teas), energy drinks and waters, soda and mocha and coffee or chocolate-flavored ice creams.
 If you are especially sensitive to caffeine, you may want to consider an earlier quitting time.

 To help calm your mind, try listening to soothing music, reading a non-work related book (like poetry, a biography, a novel or spiritual text) or meditating.
 You’ll be more likely to settle into a restful sleep if you do these activities at least 30 minutes before bed.
 Remember, blue light from computers and e-readers suppresses melatonin, which is especially bad for sleep.
 Choose only physical books to read before bed or wear blue light-blocking glasses.